Advice & Wellbeing Service (AWS)

 - If a member of AWS staff takes the view that a student is at risk of harming themselves or others, they are obliged under their duty of care to override confidentiality.
 There also may be circumstances where the law requires disclosure for the prevention and detection of terrorism or where non-disclosure is likely to prejudice the prevention or detection of crime.

-The College’s ‘opt-in’ gives consent for DGHE to inform your Emergency Contact when there are serious concerns about your wellbeing.
-Requests for information from all third parties including parents, other family members, or friends will be refused unless the student has given explicit consent in advance, and this is formally recorded.
+The College’s ‘opt-in’ gives consent for DGHE to inform your Emergency Contact when serious concerns about your wellbeing occur.
+Requests for information from all third parties, including parents, other family members, or friends, will be refused unless the student has given explicit consent in advance and this is formally recorded.

 - All personal information is collected, stored, and managed in accordance with the College’s Privacy Notice and associated guidance.
-We comply fully with the requirements of the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.
-Records will be kept and stored securely, and only accessed by relevant staff when required.
+We comply fully with the General Data Protection Regulation (GDPR) requirements and the UK Data Protection Act 2018.
+Records will be kept and stored securely and only accessed by relevant staff when required.

-- AWS may use centrally shared university data systems to collect and manage data such as student name, ID, address and contact information, course details, registration status, as well as identifying which services students are being supported by.
+- AWS may use centrally shared university data systems to collect and manage data such as student name, ID, address and contact information, course details, registration status, and identity, and which services students are being supported by.
 Some of these shared systems also contain sensitive details, but all professional services staff are only allowed to access information if they have a legitimate reason to do so.

 - Under data protection legislation, students have the right to request copies of the records held which relate to them.